 The FINRA complaint also alleges that Joseph Farah engaged in excessive and unsuitable trading in the customer’s account.
 The trading was, as evidenced by the number of trades, the extraordinary turnover rate, and the cost-to-equity ratio, excessive and inconsistent with the customer’s investment objective and financial situation, according to FINRA.

 If you lost any money on investments with Joseph Farah, you may be able to recover your losses from Gold Coast Securities, Inc. This is because Gold Coast Securities, Inc. had a duty to supervise Joseph Farah.

-Our firm has a unique, unparalleled track record.
-Kalju Nekvasil, Esq., has not lost a securities arbitration case in more than 13 years.
-Goodman & Nekvasil, P.A. has recovered approximately $300 million damages on behalf of victimized investors.
+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
+Goodman & Nekvasil, P.A. has recovered more than $300 million damages on behalf of victimized investors.
 We would like to discuss the possibility of your retaining our firm to represent you in an arbitration action against Gold Coast Securities, Inc.

 If you lost money on investments with Joseph Farah and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.

 Keywords: Joseph Farah, Farah, Gold Coast Securities, Gold Coast, SEC, Fraud, Attorney, Broker, Brokerage, Firm, Brokerage Firm, Invest, Lawyer, Securities Lawyer, Goodman and Nekvasil, Nekvasil, Goodman, Investor, Investment, Financial, Financial Services, SecuritiesBack to Blogs